scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 _[Check out my [introduction to Gatsby.js post and screencast](http://localhost:8000/static-site-generation-with-gatsby-js/) if you're not already familiar with it!]_

 So you want to use [React.js](https://facebook.github.io/react/) to build your site, and you want to deploy just static files?
 [Gatsby.js](https://github.com/gatsbyjs/gatsby) is a great choice!
-But [it's dangerous to go alone](https://en.wikipedia.org/wiki/It%27s_dangerous_to_go_alone!) - take these tips!
+But [it's dangerous to go alone](https://en.wikipedia.org/wiki/It%27s_dangerous_to_go_alone!) - take these hard-won tips!

 <div class='fold'></div>